 If ever there was a time to indulge your cravings, it is now.
-Enjoy all the sweetness of sugar without the crashing comedown with these fun jewels which pay tribute to childhood favourites in mood-brightening hues.
+Enjoy a multitude of treats, whether it's crunchy raw veg or all the sweetness of sugar without the crashing comedown

 ‘The idea of a candy collection came to my mind on a hungover Sunday morning,' admits Safu Seghatoleslami.
 ‘My husband left to buy food and came back with all kinds of candies, which gave me the idea for my collection.'
 Indeed, Safsafu’s irreverent brand of jewellery is an easy indulgence.
 Their range of sweetie fashion jewellery – which includes marshmallows, cotton candy and jelly beans – plays on bold pop art themes.
 ‘Candies appeal to the child inside us,' Seghatoleslami adds.
 ‘I wanted every person viewing our collection to feel like a kid in a candy store.'
 These gummy bears, when cast in gold-plated brass and paired with pearls, become tempting treats for your lobes.

 Alina Abegg’s Sugar High collection translates everyone’s favourite sweets into fine jewellery.
 Stoned cherry hoops become deliciously bright rounds of rubellite, while earrings in dangling rainbows of gems are a precious pick and mix.
 ‘Looking at PEZ candies, I was inspired to transform the pastel hues and iconic shapes into colourful, geometric fine pieces,’ says Abegg.
 ‘I explored the whole candy shop.’
 Her lollipop necklace in yellow gold and orange moonstone, pictured here, is almost good enough to eat.